 Supportive parents are a vital component to a successful youth sports organization, and not just because they pay the registration fee and drive the kids to practice.
-Parents, in cooperation with coaches, referees and league officials, help to establish a positive atmosphere in which our kids can thrive, not only as athletes, but also as people.
-Parents serve as role models by exhibiting good sportsmanship and exercising restraint in the face of adversity.
-SNSA believes that our Henderson United and Southern Highlands United parents are the best of any youth sports league, and we thank you for your continued support!
+Parents, in cooperation with coaches, referees and league officials, help to establish a positive atmosphere in which our kids can thrive, not only as athletes, but also as future citizens in our community.
+Parents serve as role models by exhibiting good sportsmanship, exercising restraint in the face of adversity, and maintaining a positive disposition.
+SNSA believes that our Henderson United, Southern Highlands United and Mini Kickers parents are the best of any youth sports league, and we thank you for your continued support!

 "I've never coached before".
 "I've never played soccer before."
 "I don't have the time"!
 These are some of the reasons we hear from parents when asked if they can volunteer to coach their child's team.
 SNSA leagues are recreational and developmental, and we have between 250-300 teams every season that need a coach.
 Parent volunteers are the life-blood of our organization; it just doesn't work without you!
 So to counter the reasons why you can't coach your child's team, we would like to offer our Top-5 list of why you should!

 1. BUILD YOUR RELATIONSHIP WITH YOUR CHILD - Coaching offers an opportunity to build a lasting relationship with your child.
 When your child is grown and looks back on her childhood, she won't remember how many games were won or lost, but she will remember how special it was to have mom or dad coach her team.

 2. ROLE-MODEL SPORTSMANSHIP - Coaching gives you the opportunity to teach impressionable young children how to handle adversity, how to learn from their mistakes, and how to show respect for their teammates and opponents.
 These lessons will stay with them throughout their lives.